aggress/mesosphere-dcos-toolbox/ansible/smack_installer/README.md

 That began as a 100 line shell script, and I said to myself, once this works as a prototype, I'll rebuild in Ansible.

-500 lines of shell script later.. drowning in fragile confitionals with poor validation, I scrapped it and rewrote in Ansible.
+500 lines of shell script later.. drowning in fragile conditionals with poor validation, I scrapped it and rewrote in Ansible.

 Which I should have done from the very start.
 So here we are.